-Black powder hunting tempts more and more modern rifle shooters every year as many states offer a totally separate season for whitetail buck and doe for those confident enough to play Daniel Boone and take to the woods with only a muzzleloader (and often game tags that are separate from the regular season tags, meaning these hunters could potentially get an extra deer or two).
+Black powder hunting tempts more and more modern rifle shooters every year as many states offer a totally separate muzzleloader season for whitetail buck and doe for those confident enough to play Daniel Boone.
+Often this includes game tags that are separate from the regular season tags, meaning these hunters could potentially add an extra deer or two to the freezer.
 Some states like Virginia even allow sportsmen to hunt with muzzleloaders during the regular season without even purchasing a license.
-These seasons tend to be short though, maybe a week or two, so you might get out for only a couple of days tops.
-So why should you spend a fortune on a gun for such a short period of time?
+These seasons tend to be short though, maybe a week or two, so you might get out for only a couple of days tops, which begs the question, why should you spend a fortune on a gun for such a short period of time?
 Simple.
 Don’t spend a fortune.

 If it’s not broke (and you are)…